teddybear082/UGVR/README.md

 -Allow user to print to log current scene tree (scene_tree_pretty) for use in developing game-specific code

+-Allow user to bind haptics to game actions

+-Allow user to assign a game action to swinging each comtroller in a melee motion with assignable velocity threshold and cooldown

--Basic in-VR GUI for simple VR options (still testing)
+-Basic in-VR GUI for simple VR options (still testing, still buggy, needs more work)

 ## Presently not working / Roadmap: